Alternative Heating Solutions

 • Pellet stoves an up and coming popular way to heat or add supplemental heat to the home.
 Pellet stoves burn much cleaner that wood stoves but need electricity to operate them.
 This can be problematic if you live in an area that has frequent power outages.

 If a whole house renovation is in your plans, you may want to consider an HVAC system.
-This is definately the best solution to heating and cooling.
+This is definitely the best solution to heating and cooling.

 Don't miss out on updated information, new products and industry trends.
 Sign up for your FREE copy of the Remodeling Success Tips Newsletter.
 Click here to get yours now.